IsaacCheng9/machine-learning-in-chess/docs/Plans/P1 - Literature Review Plan.md

 ## 1: Introduction – Background and Aim
 - Focus on motivation and general statements in the introduction
+	- Consider changing order of introduction – perhaps move the motivation for studying chess in particular to the top
 - Economic importance
 	- Large amount of money invested in chess
 		- 'The Queen's Gambit' was released in 2020 and is the most poignant example of chess in popular culture